Free Things to Do in Orlando

 Check out a strawberry farm.

 You’ll have to pay for your strawberries, but you get to eat them, and hey, you have to eat!
-Our family loves berry-picking, so I had to include this on the list of free things to do in Orlando, even if it’s not technically free.
+Our family loves berry-picking, so I included this on the list of free things to do in Orlando, even if it’s not technically free.

 You can check out the best strawberry farms in Florida to learn more.
 Most are very close to Orlando!